brownvc/Slant-CNN-Biases/README.md

 ## Key results
-To test whether unsupervised models exhibit human-like perceptual biases for slant estimation from texture cues, we first rendered a dataset of stimuli images.
-Next, we trained unsupervised generative CNN models to learn the statistical distributions of the data, along with supervised equivalent models for comparison.
-Then, we analyze the internal latent representations of each model to a) evaluate how stimuli are laid out within it, and to b) assess whether simple distance measures from linear classifiers on the latent space can produce biased outcomes.
+To test whether unsupervised models exhibit human-like perceptual biases for slant estimation from texture cues, we first rendered a dataset of stimuli.
+Next, we trained unsupervised generative CNN models to learn the statistical distributions of the data, along with supervised models for comparison.
+Then, we analyzed the internal latent representations of each model to a) evaluate how stimuli were laid out within it, and to b) assess whether simple distance measures from linear classifiers on the latent space could produce biased outcomes.
 Please refer to the paper for more detailed results and analyses.

 ### Physical factors are disentangled in unsupervised model latent spaces